Complete classification of generalized crossing changes between GOF-knots: Crossing Changes

-When a monodromy, $h$, has a once-unclean arc, $\mu$, recall that $\mu \cup h(\mu)$ can be considered an immersed curve with a single crossing, and that orienting $\mu$ (either way) gives a well-defined sign to the crossing because of an induced orientation on $h(\mu)$.
+When an orientation preserving automorphism, $h$, has a once-unclean arc, $\mu$, recall that $\mu \cup h(\mu)$ can be considered an immersed curve with a single crossing, and that orienting $\mu$ (either way) gives a well-defined sign to the crossing because of an induced orientation on $h(\mu)$.
 There are then two ways of resolving this crossing.
-The resolution that is consistent with the orientations (equivalent to a $B$-resolution, e.g. in \cite{FutKalPurCAFMAKT}) results in two simple closed curves.
+The resolution that is consistent with the orientations results in two simple closed curves.
 Call these curves $r$ and $s$.
-The other resolution (equivalent to an $A$-resolution) results in a single simple closed curve.
+The other resolution results in a single simple closed curve.
 Call this curve $t$.

-\begin{lem} Let $h$ be a monodromy of a once-punctured torus bundle.
-If $\mu$ is a once-unclean arc in a fiber, then one of the following holds: \begin{enumerate}